sundaramkumar/mutualfund_info_flutter_package/README.md

 -->

-Flutter Package to get the current(Today's) NAVs of Mutual Funds in India
+Flutter Package to get the current(Today's) NAVs of Mutual Funds in India This package supports iOS, Android, MacOS and web.

 The data is being fetched from Association of Mutual Funds India (AMFI)'s portal https://www.amfiindia.com/